MD2208/MD2208/README.md

 - 👋 Hi, I’m Melih Can
 - 👀 I’m interested in Mathematics, Programming, Tennis.
-- 🌱 I’m working on Responsive Web Design and Web Development.
+- 🌱 I’m a Full-stack Developer and an active researcher on Mathematics.
 - :fire: PhD is loading.